emporium-bot/emp-ic/README.md

 Discord daily bot that uses fungible tokens for coins and non fungible tokens for the shop on the IC

+Users will need to register via dfx for now to be able to start earning rewards

 ## Commands

 ### `register <principal id>`